 10th annual National Women Build Week

-Habitat for Humanity of Brevard County celebrating more than 30 years of building houses and building hope in Brevard County is a non-profit, non-denominational Christian housing ministry that has successfully constructed more than 337 homes.
+Celebrating more than 35 years of building houses, building hope in Brevard County, Habitat for Humanity of Brevard is a non-profit, non-denominational Christian housing ministry that has successfully constructed recycled and remodeled more than 450 homes.
 Dedicated to eradicating substandard housing by building simple, decent, affordable homes in partnership with low and very-low income families in need, Habitat for Humanity is a catalyst for individual and community transformation.
-Visit www.BrevardHabitat.com for more information.
+Learn more at www.brevardhabitat.com